 O’Dwyer scored seven goals and 17 points during the 1987-88 season.
-He played in the just 19 games during the following season.
-He appeared in his final six NHL games with the Bruins during the 1989-90 season, which he spent the majority of in the AHL.
+He played in just 19 games during the following season.
+He appeared in his final six NHL games with the Bruins during the 1989-90 season, which he spent mostly in the AHL.

-During his career, Schneider played in 1,298 games over 21 seasons with the Montreal Canadiens, New York Islanders, Toronto Maple Leafs, Rangers, Kings, Red Wings, Anaheim Ducks, Atlanta Thrashers, Vancouver Canucks and Phoenix Coyotes.
+During his career, Schneider played 1,298 games over 21 seasons with the Montreal Canadiens, New York Islanders, Toronto Maple Leafs, Rangers, Kings, Red Wings, Anaheim Ducks, Atlanta Thrashers, Vancouver Canucks, and Phoenix Coyotes.

 He was with the franchise through their relocation to Dallas before getting traded to the San Jose Sharks in 1994.
 The veteran had a productive 2002-03 season, scoring 17 goals and 37 points in 63 games.
 This was Dahlen’s final season in the NHL.
-He scored 301 goals and 655 points, in 966 total games.
+He scored 301 goals and 655 points in 966 career games.

 Happy Birthday to You